imarcaos/Curso-Desenvolvimento-Web/README.md

       - 2 How to install HeidiSQL on [Linux Ubuntu](https://www.youtube.com/watch?v=JATWzkN316Q)
    - C346 - Creation of database tables
    - C347 - Definition of keys and relationships within the database
+   - C348 - Inserting records into the database via SQL